abdulbahajaj/shopifyShopChallenge/README.md

-# Shopify intern challenge
+# Shopify intern challenge.
 This is the barebones of an online marketplace.
 It is implemented using Django, Python, graphene and SQLlite.

 This program exposes a GraphQL API at /graphql

-## It supports the following queries
+## It supports the following queries.

-### Retrieves all products regardless of whether or not there is available inventory
+### Retrieves all products regardless of whether or not there is available inventory.
 ```graphql
 {
   allProducts(availableOnly: false) {